NikhilMukraj/spiking-neural-networks/README.md

   - [ ] Liquid state machine with astrocytes and R-STDP
   - [ ] Combining input with neurotransmission, encoding certain inputs with more or less neurotransmitter (ionotropic or otherwise)
 - [ ] R-STDP based regression
+  - Number of spikes in an interval or distance between spikes could act as regression value
+    - Additionally multiple outputs from different neurons in the output layer could be summed for a single regression value (for example one neuron could represnt 0-9, another could be 0, 10, 20, ..., 90 and summed together for the full number)
   - [ ] Liquid state machine fitting differential equation or time series
     - Potentially physics prediction, parameters of physics simulation could be inputs along with current position, next position could be target to predict